-Note 40 : Ratios
+Note 38 : Ratios

-Ratios March 31, 2022 March 31, 2021 Variation Remarks Current ratio (in times) 1.71 1.47 16% (Current assets / Current liabilities) Debt-equity ratio (in times) Not applicable Not applicable (Total Debt/ Total Equity) Total Debt = Debt comprises of current borrowings (including current maturities of long term borrowings), non-current borrowings and interest accrued on borrowings.
-Total Equity = Shareholders' Equity Total Equity - Shareholders Equity Debt service coverage ratio (in times) Not applicable Not applicable (EBITDA - Depreciation and amortization expense)/ (Debt payable within one year + Interest on debt) Return on Equity Ratio (%) 42.43% -30.12% -241% Improves on account of profits earned during the year.
-(Proft/(Loss) After Tax/Average shareholder equity) Inventory turnover ratio (times) Not applicable Not applicable (Cost of goods sold /average Inventory) COGS = Cost of materials consumed + Changes in inventories of finished goods, work-in-progress and stock-in-trade Trade receivables turnover ratio (in times) 6.22 5.68 9% (Revenue from operations /average trade receivables) Trade payables turnover ratio (in times) 6.15 6.23 -1% (Other expenses / Average trade payables) Excluding allowance for doubtful debts and advances and advances written off Net capital turnover ratio (in times) 7.16 8.75 -18% (Operating Revenue from operations/ Working Capital) Net profit ratio (%) 10.73% -10.80% -199% Improves on account of profits earned during the year. {Net profit/(loss) after tax / Total Income} Return On Capital Employed (%) 54.03% -19.04% -384% Improves on account of profits earned during the year.
-(Earning before interest and taxes / Capital Employed) 2 Return on investment (%) 2.89% 0.53% 440% Improves on account of interest income on fixed deposit and mutual funds earned during the year.
-(Income on mutual funds, fixed deposit, FVTPL/ Average investments) inutual funus earned during the year. investments)
+Ratios March 31, 2023 March 31, 2022 Variation Remarks Current ratio (in times) (Current assets / Current liabilities) 1.01 1.71 Mainly due to increase in current liabilities by 37% and decrease in current assets by 19% in the current year as compared to the previous year.
+Debt-equity ratio (in times) (Total Debt/ Total Equity) Total Debt = Debt comprises of current borrowings (including current maturities of long term borrowings), non-current borrowings and interest accrued on borrowings.
+Total Equity = Shareholders' Equity Not applicable Not applicable Debt service coverage ratio (in times) (EBITDA - Depreciation and amortization expense)/ (Debt payable within one year + Interest on debt) 33.32 Not applicable Return on Equity Ratio (%) (Proft After Tax[PAT]/Average shareholder equity) 1.58% 42.43% -96% Mainly due to decrease in PAT by 96% in the current year as compared to the previous year.
+Inventory turnover ratio (times) (Cost of goods sold /average Inventory) COGS = Cost of materials consumed + Changes in inventories of finished goods, work-in-progress and stock-in-trade Not applicable Not applicable Trade receivables turnover ratio (in times) (Revenue from operations /average trade receivables) 5.82 6.22 -6% Trade payables turnover ratio (in times) (Other expenses / Average trade payables) Excluding allowance for doubtful debts and advances and advances written off 6.44 6.15 5% Net capital turnover ratio (in times) (Operating Revenue from operations/ Working Capital) 655.82 7.16 9058% Mainly due to decrease in working capital by 99% in the current year as compared to the previous year.
+Net profit ratio (%) {Net profit after tax[PAT] / Total Income} 0.37% 10.73% -97% Mainly due to decrease in PAT by 96% in the current year as compared to the previous year.
+Return On Capital Employed (%) (Earning before interest and taxes[EBIT] / Capital Employed) 8.44% 54.03% -84% Mainly due to decrease in EBIT by 88% and decrease in capital employed by 21% in the current year as compared to the previous year.
+Return on investment (%) (Income on mutual funds, fixed deposit, FVTPL/ Average investments) 3.38% 2.89% 17% Mainly due to decrease in average investments by 25% and decrease in income from investments by 12% in the current year as compared to the previous year.

-Note 41: Disclosure required under section 186(4) of the Companies Act, 2013

-Included in loans and advances, loan to fellow subsidiary the particulars of which are disclosed in below as required by Sec 186(4) of the Companies Act 2013:
+Note 39: Disclosure required under section 186(4) of the Companies Act.
+2013 Included in loans and advances, loan to fellow subsidiary the particulars of which are disclosed in below as required by Sec 186(4) of the Companies Act 2013:

-Name of the Loanee Rate of Interest Due Date Secured/ Unsecured Purpose of Loan March 31, 2022 March 31, 2021 , , On or before 60 months from the date of disbursement.
-Unsecured To meet the Working capital requirements 200 -
+(INR Lakhs) Name of the Loanee Rate of Interest Due Date Secured/ Purpose of Loan March 31, 2023 March 31, 2022 Unsecured Digicontent Limited 1 year MIBOR + 435 bps with annual reset and compounded annually Unsecured To meet the Working capital requirements & to repay borrowings 1,795 - HT Mobile Solution Limited 10.5% p.a. compounded annually On or before 60 months from the date of disbursement.
+Unsecured To meet the Working capital requirements 200 200